lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 **Note:** Unless some feature in the C target is needed, we recommend using the [Cpp target](/docs/handbook/cpp-reactors) that uses a runtime that is written natively in C++.

-**Note:** A `.lf` file that uses the `CCpp` target cannot and should not be imported to an `.lf` file that uses the `C` target.
-Although these two targets use essentially the same runtime, such a scenario can cause unintended compiler errors.
+**Note:** A `.lf` file that uses the `CCpp` target cannot and should not be imported to a `.lf` file that uses the `C` target.
+Although these two targets use essentially the same runtime, such a scenario can cause unintended compile errors.

 </div>